10 Best Chatbot Examples For Better Customer Service

 Prior to implementing a Chatbot, Nykaa customer service executives spent over 32,000 manhours a month answering and replying to support queries that have now been automated.

-Since implementing a chatbot, Nykaa has been able to clear more customer queries, resulting in a greater post-purchase customer satisfaction and improved customer loyalty thereafter.
+Since implementing a chatbot, Nykaa has been able to clear more customer queries, resulting in greater post-purchase customer satisfaction and improved customer loyalty thereafter.

 Replika is an AI chatbot that doubles up as your friend.
 Whether you’re feeling overwhelmed, anxious, or just need someone to talk to, Replika is here to help.